-Special Service Incidents have increased when compared to the average over the last 3 years, with 106 incidents attended.
-We are therefore showing red for achieving the annual target.
+Special Service Incidents have decreased when compared to the average over the last 3 years with 77 incidents attended.
+We are therefore showing green for achieving the annual target.

-During the Covid-19 Pandemic there has been an increased request for assistance from partner agencies which falls under the incident type of special service.
-Out with RTC's the most common form of Non-Fire Emergencies was effecting entry of which there were 33, and calls to assist other agencies of which there were 19.
+During the Covid-19 Pandemic there was an increased request for assistance from partner agencies which falls under the incident type of special service, these continue to decrease but SFRS are committed to supporting our partners.
+Out with RTC's the most common form of Non-Fire Emergencies was effecting entry of which there were 17, and calls to assist other agencies of which there were 16.

-Incidents also included 22 road traffic collisions, as well as a small number of animal rescues and flooding's.
+Incidents also included 14 road traffic collisions, as well as a small number of animal rescu flooding's.